georgeroubie/CSS-Style-Guide/README.md

 * Avoid specifying units for zero values, e.g., `padding: 0;` instead of `padding: 0px;`.
 * Prefer `border: 0;` over `border: none;`.
 * Strip out the zero for decimal number, prefer `.9s` over `0.9s`.
+* Parentheses should not be padded with spaces and don't add a space after mixin name.

 ```scss
 // Syntax Example